Shabir Ibrahim Kaskar: Rivalry with the Pathan gang

-The Pathan gang was known by Karim Lala who was supported by his Pathan cronies like Amirzada, Alamzeb, Samad Khan, Saeed Batla, and Ayub Lala.
+The Pathan gang was run by Karim Lala who was supported by his Pathan cronies like Amirzada, Alamzeb, Samad Khan, Saeed Batla, and Ayub Lala.
 The Ibrahim brothers worked with Bashu Dada and other gangsters.
 As sons of a police constable and due to the Pathan gangs' increasing violence and notoriety, Dawood would gain the support of the Mumbai police and develop what was seen at the time as a symbiotic relationship to clean up Mumbai city of its “trash”, term used to describe criminals who target innocents and law enforcement.

-By some accounts, Mumbai police officers decided to deliberately turn a blind eye to the criminal activities of the brothers while using their help to target the larger Pathan gang.
-This resulted in the Ibrahim brothers committing attacks against the Pathan gang with immunity and gaining the support of the general public, law enforcement and local newspapers who hailed them as the "protectors of the community".
-A journalist who supported the brothers and helped paint them as heroes was Iqbal Naatiq, who played a role in bringing together the police and Ibrahim brothers to combat the Pathans, whom he felt unnecessarily targeted innocent civilians.
-After Naatiq tipped off the police about Ayub Lala and Saeed Batla’s illegal gambling and liquor dens, they kidnapped Naatiq and stabbed him to death, reportedly 67 times.